eolementhe/guide/guide.md

 <details>
   <summary><b>How to add Harmonic WFS preset?</b></summary>

-First add a `Transcoding`  block to your workflow.
+First add a `Transcoding`  block to your workflow and choose Harmonic WFS.

-Harmonic WFS preset allow transcode according to your requirements.
-If your preset list is empty.
-You can add a preset by click on  `Add Presets`.
+If your preset list is empty, add a preset by clicking on  `Add Presets`.

 ![workflow-harmonic-add-preset-1](images/workflow-harmonic-add-preset-1.png)